 Another momentum indicator, the stochastic is based on the idea that the impetus of a move is reflected in the difference between the high/low and closing price.

 For example, there will be little if any upper wick (shadow) on the bull candles in a strong bull move.

-As the move begins to lose strength, the wicks increase in length, suggesting that the bulls are becoming unable to hold the high point of the candle.
+As the move begins to lose strength, the wicks increase in length, suggesting that the bulls are becoming unable to hold the candle’s high point.

 As with the RSI, a complex calculation reduces these visual images to a number, giving an at a glance indication of when a move might be about to stall.